- Track jaguar in the wild and assist with a pioneering conservation initiative

 October falls right at the end of the dry season but before the rains and flooding of the wet season, which generally begin in December and January.
 Humidity is normally lower during this period and as a result, the mosquitos and bugs are far fewer.
 Hot and dry but still very green, this is a great time to see an abundance of wildlife, in particular, jaguar.

 Absolutely.
 Brazil is a vast country with vibrant cities, fabulous beaches and iconic waterfalls.
-A stay in the Pantanal works particularly well with a visit to the Brazilian Amazon, the world’s largest tropical rainforest.
+A stay in the Pantanal works particularly well with a visit to the Brazilian Amazon, the world’s largest tropical rainforest, Iguaçu Falls or Rio de Janeiro.
+Please speak to one of our Brazil specialists for further information.

 For a detailed itinerary or to book your place on this tour, please contact us.